nurmuhammet-ali/oxg/readme.md

 ## Optional params
 ### `loading()`
 Sometimes ajax requests my take time due to slow server, due to slow internet connection and etc. For those reasons you will to need to show user some type of message so they can realize that requests loads.
-For triggering any functions when ajax request loads, you can use `loading` method to do that.
+For triggering any functions when ajax request loads, you can use `loading` method.
 ```js
     oxg.post('/about', {
         email: 'nurmuhammet.ali@mail.com'